Body

 - Files will be shared with family, acquaintances, and others who do not work at the University.

-Setting permissions on a SharePoint site
+Setting permissions on SharePoint

-Important!
-Use the built-in SharePoint groups for Communication sites and manage Team site permissions through the associated Microsoft 365 group.
-Limit breaking inheritance and setting item level permissions where possible.
-Create separate Libraries to isolate sensitive content and then set permissions on the Library where possible.
-You can add, change, or remove permissions for an individual document or folder by following methods mentioned in Share files or folders in Microsoft 365 .
+Sites and content inherit permissions (the site and content have the same permissions) until inheritance is broken and item level permission is granted.
+Limit breaking permission inheritance and setting item level permissions where possible.
+Instead, create a separate Document library to isolate sensitive content and then set permissions on the Document library itself.
+When necessary, you can add, change, or remove permissions for an individual document or folder by following methods mentioned in Share files or folders in Microsoft 365.

 Using SharePoint with Teams and Groups